-Are Home Teeth Aligners Effective for Overbite?
+Can Home Teeth Aligners Fix Overbite?

 In some cases, yes.
 Home aligners primarily excel at correcting crowding and spacing issues, but they can effectively treat some cases of overbite too, depending on the condition’s cause and severity.

-But again, there are many cases of overbite that home aligners can effectively treat.
+But again, there are many cases of overbite that home aligners can treat.
 If you have a mild or moderate case of dental overbite, you could be an ideal candidate for a home alignment system.

 With all this in mind, let’s discuss a few home alignment services worth considering.

 - Byte includes their high-frequency vibration device, the HyperByte, in the cost of your aligner bundle.
-When used properly, the HyperByte can help provide a more comfortable aligner fit and encourage faster dental shifts.
+There’s evidence that devices like this may provide a more comfortable aligner fit and faster dental shifts for some people.

 - Their financing plans don’t require a credit check, so everyone qualifies.

-- Byte-At-Night only requires 10 hours of continuous wear per day instead of the usual 22.
+- Byte-At-Night only requires ten hours of continuous wear per day instead of the usual 22.

-- Byte includes aftercare retainers for free.
+- Byte includes one set of aftercare retainers for free.